darkarnium/perimeterator/README.md

 The results from this enumeration process are pushed into a work queue for scanning by external scanner 'workers' in order to locate open network services.
 Scanner 'workers' can be deployed anywhere, and are intended to be deployed into non-trusted networks in order to provide a representation of access to services from the "general internet".

-All communication between Perimeterator components occurs asynchronously through the use of AWS SQS queues.

 Currently, the following AWS resource types are supported: